 My religious upbringing did not begin with the influence of my neighbours.
 My father was a Baptist minister, who travelled to wood logging camps and held church services during the week for the men who worked in the back country of Newfoundland's forests.
-Whether he was home or not, there were a truck load of rules, and introduced us to wood panel churches and the sense that God was also Baptist.
-However, and thankfully, my father sought out “good” speakers, and so we often attended the Salvation Army, the Brethren, the Presbyterian and the Pentecost churches.
+Whether he was home or not, there were a truck load of rules, and we attended wood panel churches that gave us a sense that God was also Baptist.
+Thankfully, my father sought out “good” speakers, and so we often attended the Salvation Army, the Brethren, the Presbyterian and the Pentecost churches.
 One of the Salvation Army churches was a multimillion dollar facility that had wall to wall burgundy carpet and a full orchestra, in which both the men and women wore sturdy, matching uniforms.
 At the Brethren church, the men and women sat on separate sides, the women wore doilies on their heads, and musical instruments were forbidden, so we sang a cappella.
 One of the Baptist churches was a tiny, ten pew, wooden church that was built on stilts, that had a pump organ and no toilet.
 It was quite scary knowing that you "had to hold it" through an entire service and then some.
 In the small wooden chapel, I loved the hollow “thump” sound that our feet made when we walked on the large wooden plank floors, and the funny high pitched sounds that the women made when they sang the “too high” notes that the old organ could not drown out.

 Overall, I saw what each church did best, what they were good at, and how they sometimes failed.
 People were mostly casual about their religion, unless it was challenged, and then they became fiercely proud and defensive about it.
 Religion shaped a lot of our lives but it did not matter a hill of beans with respect to who was good and who was bad.
 Instead, religion harboured more than a fair share of each kind, as it failed to ferret out those who caused harm.